 Alternately, if you don't care about the blocks before the current block, you can request the current root-snapshot file via the Flow CLI.

-The observer node can be run as a docker container
+The light node can be run as a docker container

-The observer node acts as a DHT client and bootstraps from upstream access nodes which run the DHT server.
+The light node acts as a DHT client and bootstraps from upstream access nodes which run the DHT server.

 The upstream bootstrap server is specified using the

 bootstrap-node-addresses which is the comma-separated list of hostnames of the access nodes.